h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

  - Harass
  - Harass
  - Harass
- - Fix units not going back to attack after defending
  - Implement focus fire (for broodlords specially)
  - Move all stategy logic to the coordinator (or a new class)
  - Make the buildings_controller auto expand based on the need of minerals or gas